offline-trust/security-blanket/docs/docs/security-best-practices.md

 # Security Best Practices
-Try to do as many of these as you can.
+No one's perfect, so try to do as many of these as you can.

 ## Airgap your critical credentials
 Any internet-connected device can be compromised, so the safest thing to do is keep your most valuable credentials off your computer and phone.
 That's part of the reason why Security Blanket was created, it's too easy to ignore the "write down these backup codes and don't save or screenshot the image" instructions when signing up for a new account.
 Security Blanket should make it easier to have good system in place and delete those screenshots!